ivandotv/jest-database-containers/README.md

+### Archived
+This repository is archived in favor of [vitest database containers](https://github.com/ivandotv/vitest-database-containers).
+It's the same setup but only with [Vitest](https://vitest.dev/)

 # MongoDB and PostgreSQL database testing with Jest and Docker containers

 This is an example repository that demonstrates how to test MongoDB and PostgreSQL databases with Docker containers